SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 1. In the **Firmware repository** page, click **Add firmware** at the right of the top menu bar.
 2. In the resulting dialog box,
-	* to add a new firmware, enter a name for the firmware, a description and its version (all required).
+	* to add a new firmware, enter a name for the firmware (and confirm it by clicking **Create new** in the upcoming window), add a description and its version (all required).
 	* to add a new version, select the firmware for which you want to add a new version from the dropdown list in the **Name** field and enter a version.
-3. Either upload a file from the file system or specify a URL from where the firmware can be downloaded.
+3. Either upload a binary from the file system or specify a URL from where the firmware can be downloaded.
 4. Click **Save**.

 ![Add firmware](/images/users-guide/DeviceManagement/devmgmt-firmware-add.png)